 Faride Mereb is an editor and graphic designer currently living in New York City and specializing in typography.
 She is the founder and director of the publishing house Ediciones Letra Muerta, based in Caracas, Venezuela.
 In 2016 she was awarded gold in the editorial category in the Latin American Design Awards for Al Filo ~ Miyó Vestrini.

-Anne Boyer is a U.S. poet and essayist whose books include A Handbook of Disappointed Fate (2018) and the CLMP award-winning Garments Against Women (2015).
+Anne Boyer is a U.S. poet and essayist whose books include The Undying, for which she won the Pulitzer Prize in non-fiction, as well as A Handbook of Disappointed Fate (2018) and the CLMP award-winning Garments Against Women (2015).
 In 2018, Boyer received the inaugural Cy Twombly Award from the Foundation for Contemporary Arts and a Whiting Award in poetry and nonfiction.
 She is the 2018-19 Judith E. Wilson Fellow in poetry at Cambridge University and an associate professor of the liberal arts at the Kansas City Art Institute.

 Cassandra Gillig is an archivist and liturgical poet working under the New Order of St. Agatha.
 She is at work on a book of correspondence between Diane di Prima and Audre Lorde and a middle grade book about animal liberation and the end of Amazon.
 She lives in Kansas City.